Wheat Flour and Rice Fortification in Asia

-Wheat flour consumption is increasing as consumption of breads and noodles, and particularly instant noodles, increases.
-This is causing more countries in this region to consider mandatory wheat flour fortification programs.
+Wheat flour consumption is increasing in this region as consumption of breads and noodles - particularly instant noodles - increases.
+This is causing more countries in Asia to consider mandatory wheat flour fortification programs.

-To determine consumer acceptability of foods made with fortified wheat flour, a series of tests was conducted on 15 different kinds of noodles and breads commonly eaten in Asia.
-The foods were fortified with at least iron, folic acid, and vitamin B12 at levels recommended by the World Health Organization.
-Some foods were also fortified with vitamin A, thiamine, riboflavin and zinc.
-The results, published in 2011, show that:
+We are often asked if fortified wheat flour can be used in the Asia region without affecting the taste and appearance of commonly consumed foods.
+To answer that question, in 2011 a series of tests was conducted on 15 kinds of noodles and breads commonly eaten in Asia, such as steamed buns and instant noodles.
+The foods were made with flour fortified with at least iron, folic acid, and vitamin B12 at levels recommended by the World Health Organization.
+Some flour was also fortified with vitamin A, thiamine, riboflavin and zinc.
+The results show that:

 - Fortified foods were acceptable in all cases